Debt

 The government’s Debt Respite Scheme – known as ‘Breathing Space’ – is available to people in England and Wales who are struggling with problem debt.
 The scheme provides legal protections so that we cannot be contacted by companies we owe money to, for a certain length of time.
 In this time we should seek debt advice.
 It’s also available to people receiving mental health treatment.

-To apply for Breathing Space you need to contact your local Citizens Advice office, a national debt charity like StepChange, or your local authority (see the list below for contact details).
+To apply for Breathing Space, contact the local Citizens Advice office, a national debt charity like StepChange or National Debtliine, or the local authority (see the list below for contact details).

 You can read our Readers Club article here for more details about the scheme.